efatto/e-efatto/mrp_production_deviation/readme/DESCRIPTION.rst

-This module add a report for timesheet with productivity times from workorders.
+This module add statistic report for production deviation.